 Roles of Our Board, Chief Executive Officer and Compensation Committee in Compensation Decisions.
 Our compensation committee oversees our executive compensation program.
 Our compensation committee, either as a committee or together with the other independent directors, makes all compensation decisions regarding our chief executive officer.
-Our chief executive officer may make recommendations to the compensation committee either makes all compensation decisions regarding our other executive officers officers or makes recommendations concerning executive compensation to our board of directors, with the independent directors making such decisions.
+Our chief executive officer may make recommendations to the compensation committee regarding the compensation of our executive officers other than the chief executive officer, but the compensation committee either makes all compensation decisions regarding our other executive officers or makes recommendations concerning executive compensation to our board of directors, with the independent directors ultimately making such decisions.
 Our chief executive officer is not present for compensation committee or board discussions regarding his compensation; similarly, no other executive officers are present for compensation committee or board discussions regarding other executive officer compensation.

 Competitive Market Data and Use of Compensation Consultants.
 Historically, we have not formally benchmarked our executive compensation against compensation data of a peer group of companies, but rather have relied on the business judgment and experience in the energy services and engineering consulting industries of our chief executive officer and our executive management team.
 We have developed substantial information about compensation practices and levels at comparable companies through extensive recruiting, networking and industry research.
-Our compensation program and general information regarding executive compensation practices in our industry, but it has not done so through 2014.
+Our compensation committee may elect to engage an independent compensation consulting firm to provide advice regarding our executive compensation program and general information regarding executive compensation practices in our industry, but it did not do so in 2016.
 Although the compensation committee would consider such a compensation firm's advice in establishing and approving the various elements of our executive compensation program, the compensation committee would ultimately make its own decisions, or make recommendations to our board of directors, about these matters.